ZNav/orbit/README.md

+# orbit - binary based language with fractal-like structure
+# by Zander & Carson

+language, interperter and ide all soon to come.

+Items:
+- [ ] Documentation
+- [ ] Base Idea
+- [ ] Beta Build
+- [ ] Interperter
+- [ ] IDE
+- [ ] Installer so .orbit files open in IDE

 Tables are 3 by 3 grids of operators.
 Execution starts in the top left corner and goes clockwise.
 So the order would be:
 1,2,3